Your First Day at a Government Job

 Although everyone’s experience is bound to be different, chances are your first day on a government job will likely be similar to starting any other job, filled with meeting people, filling out paperwork, going over policies, and getting familiar with the office culture.
 You’ll likely have loads of information to absorb, and if your employer has laid out their orientation process thoughtfully, you'll have reference materials for all the first day activities.

-No matter how robust or meager your first-day experience is, any orientation should cover the basic information you need to know to have a successful first few weeks on the job.
+No matter what your first-day experience is like, any orientation should cover the basic information you need to know to have a successful first few weeks on the job.
 If you get to within a few hours from the end of the day and you haven't touched on all the topics below, ask about them.

 As you progress through your first few months, you won't want to go to your manager with every question you have.
 Try to identify two or three individuals who seem to know what they are doing and who appear to be willing to answer a newbie's questions.

-Depending on the information and data your job may authorize you to access you may be required to complete nondisclosure forms.
+Depending on the information and data you're authorized to access, you may be required to complete nondisclosure forms.
 Basically, these forms force you to attest that you will not release any proprietary information unless allowed to do so by the organization's policies.

 Your workspace will most likely be a desk or a cubicle if you're in an entry-level position.
 Look at how other employees decorate their workspace to see just how much leeway you have in making the space your own.
 At least to start, be on the conservative end of the spectrum when it comes to decor.

 Your manager or one of your teammates will likely show you around the building, get you set up with an employee identification badge, tell you where to park your vehicle, show you where the restroom is, and where your computer prints come out.
 This is an opportune time to ask about the organizational culture.
 Find out what the social norms of the office are, and do your best to follow them until you know which ones are flexible.